dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 The code is quite simple and easy to understand, but an overall explanation might come in handy.
 The main purpose of this file is to export an [Express app](https://expressjs.com/en/starter/hello-world.html) that handles three HTTP methods for a single route, the main `/` route.
 These three methods, as explained before, allow users to create, retrieve and delete tasks from collections on a MongoDB database.

-Every user will have its on collection - not the best approach, since [MongoDB can handle a maximum of 24,000 collections](https://docs.mongodb.com/manual/reference/limits/#namespaces), but good enough to start.
+Every user will have their own collection—not the best approach, since [MongoDB can handle a maximum of 24,000 collections](https://docs.mongodb.com/manual/reference/limits/#namespaces), but good enough to start.
 This collection is based on the `sub` claim, [which identifies user](https://tools.ietf.org/html/rfc7519#section-4.1.2), present in the JWT issued by Auth0.

 The last function definition in the `tasks.js` file, `loadUserCollection`, is actually responsible for two things: security and MongoDB connection.
-When a user issues any request to our API, the function verifies if the `authorization` header sent was actually signed by Auth0 - if none is sent a non user friendly error is generated.
+When a user issues any request to our API, the function verifies if the `authorization` header sent was actually signed by Auth0.
+If none is sent, a non-user-friendly error is generated.
 This is done through the `jwt.verify` function with the help if `AUTH0_SECRET` key.
 The second responsibility, connecting to MongoDB, is handled by `mongojs` module and depends on three configuration variables: `MONGO_USER`, `MONGO_PASSWORD`, `MONGO_URL`.

-All these configuration variables - three to connect to MongoDB and one to verify Auth0 tokens - are passed to Webtask when creating the serverless function.
+All these configuration variables—three to connect to MongoDB and one to verify Auth0 tokens—are passed to Webtask when creating the serverless function.
 We will see how this is done soon.

 This is the **whole REST API implementation**, with this code we are ready to handle users requests that will be sent by the components that we are about to create on our Angular app.
 But there are a few more steps that we need to perform.

 ### Creating a MongoDB Database

-To make our lives easier and to avoid heaving to install and support MongoDB by ourselves, we are going to use [mLab](https://mlab.com) - a cloud-hosted MongoDB.
-So the first thing that we have to do is to head to their website and sign up for a free account.
+To make our lives easier and to avoid heaving to install and support MongoDB by ourselves, we are going to use [mLab](https://mlab.com), a cloud-hosted MongoDB.
+The first thing that we have to do is to head to their website and sign up for a free account.
 After verifying our email address, we have to [create a new deployment](https://mlab.com/create).
 Since we are just starting our app and we won't get too much traffic, let's choose the ***Single Node*** plan and the ***Sandbox*** type, which provides us 500 MB of DB storage for free.
 You will also need to choose a database name, something like `task-list`.

 The last thing that we will have to do is to create a user to connect to this database.
 If you choose `task-list` as the name of your database, [this is the link to create users](https://mlab.com/databases/task-list#users).